Last Updated on February 25, 2023 by Marjon Ramos

 How long does it take for a wild rabbit to mature?

-Larger wild rabbit breeds can take up to 18 months to reach their adult size.
+It can take up to 18 months for larger wild rabbit breeds to reach their adult size.

-Do all rabbit breed mature at the same rate?
+Do all rabbit breeds mature at the same rate?

 No, rabbit breeds would mature depending on their size.
-Typically, smaller breeds would reach their maturity age faster at around 4-5 months.
+Typically, smaller breeds will reach their maturity age faster, at around 4-5 months.

-While medium breeds would reach their maturity at 6-10 months.
-Larger breeds like Flemish giants can take up to 18 months to reach their full size.
+While medium-sized breeds would reach their maturity at 6-10 months.
+It can take up to 18 months for larger breeds like Flemish giants to reach their full size.